evcc-io/hassio-addon/evcc/DOCS.md

 The upgrade to the latest version of evcc, is included in the Home Assistant update process.

+## Messages and Notifications

+Evcc is able to send you cloudless messages and notification via the [Home Assistant app](https://companion.home-assistant.io/download/).
+With this [tutorial](https://github.com/evcc-io/evcc/discussions/15531) you are able to get nice status messages.

+<Screenshot
+  name="./docs/notify.png"
+  caption="Screenshot der Benachrichtigung in IOS"
+/>

 > [!TIP]
 >## How to find and copy /data/evcc.db
 >